lemonrock/mbedtls-sys/README.md

 [![Clippy Linting Result](https://clippy.bashy.io/github/lemonrock/mbedtls-sys/master/badge.svg?style=plastic)](https://clippy.bashy.io/github/lemonrock/mbedtls-sys/master/log) [![](https://img.shields.io/badge/Code%20Style-rustfmt-brightgreen.svg?style=plastic)](https://github.com/rust-lang-nursery/rustfmt#configuring-rustfmt)

 [mbedtls-sys] is a rust crate that has bindings to the [mbedtls] C library.
+It currently generates them for version 2.3.0.

 ## Licensing

 The license for this project is MIT.

+## Recompilation

+To recompile, use `bindgen/generate-macosx`.
+This only works on Mac OS X, and you will need Homebrew installed (as `brew`).
+It assumes `brew` and `cargo` are in your path, and will install `bindgen` and `rustfmt` as needed.
+We don't use the `bindgen` plugin as we have to munge the output from bindgen extensively.

+## Known Issues

+* At this time, the wrapper will not compile on Windows due to the use of `pthread_mutex_t`.
+This is probably fixable.
+* [mbedtls] has extensive compile-time configuration options, and it's quite possible that a function we define isn't compiled in.
+The `config.h` we used is in `bindgen/include-fixes/config.h`

 [mbedtls-sys]: https://github.com/lemonrock/mbedtls-sys "mbedtls-sys GitHub page"
 [mbedtls]: https://tls.mbed.org/ "mbedtls home page"